 You Might Be Communicating Digitally

-Because many workplaces are now operating remotely—including mortgage lenders and other vendors involved in the refinancing process—communications during a refinance are most likely to be “contactless,” often via email, phone, or through some sort of internal portal.
+Because many workplaces transitioned to operating remotely, including mortgage lenders and other vendors involved in the refinancing process, communications during a refinance are most likely to be “contactless,” often via email, phone, or through some sort of internal portal.

 “The first thing you have to come to grips with is that during a pandemic, most people are working from home, which means you can't always count on reaching them over the phone,” Domingo Perez Jr., a real estate agent with Warburg Realty, told The Balance in an email.
 “Most correspondence happens via emails.
 This can make it seem like it’s all moving at a snail’s pace, so you'll have to be persistent and patient."